 Texas SmartScape: A great resource for Texas-friendly landscaping ideas.

 Lower Colorado River Authority WaterSmart Tools & Resources: More landscaping ideas, conservation tips, and a water use calculator to help you visualize where your daily water use is going.

-EPA's WaterSense Landscaping Tips: Many resources for learning about regional plants, soils, & maintenance.
+EPA's WaterSense Landscaping Tips: Many resources for learning about regional plants, soils, and maintenance.

-Water - Use It Wisely: 100+ ways to conserve water, includes kid's activities & games
+Water - Use It Wisely: 100+ ways to conserve water, including kid's activities and games.

 Stage 1 Water Restrictions are in effect all year in Westlake.
 Please refer to the schedule below for use by our community's water customers: